Chinese tracker manufacturer Arctech will supply 2.3 GW of its Skyline II solar trackers for ACWA Power’s Haden project in Saudi Arabia.

 WE HELP NEWCOMERS to the solar industry start their own solar module production line.
 Customers can make BIG PROFITS by selling modules and finding investors, without wasting money and time on things they don't need!

-As a key project aligned with the โSaudi Vision 2030โ initiative, commercial operations are expected to begin by early 2027.
-Over its 25-year lifespan, the project is projected to produce around 156.189 billion kilowatt-hours and cut nearly 147 million tons of carbon dioxide emissions.
+As a key project aligned with the “Saudi Vision 2030” initiative, the facility is expected to begin commercial operations by early 2027.
+Over its 25-year lifespan, the project is projected to generate around 156.189 billion kilowatt-hours of electricity, cutting nearly 147 million tons of carbon dioxide emissions.

-Since launching its local operations in 2017, Arctech has established offices in Dubai and Riyadh, alongside manufacturing facilities in Jeddah.
+Since launching its local operations in 2017, Arctech has established offices in Dubai, UAE, and Riyadh, Saudi Arabia, as well as manufacturing facilities in Jeddah.
 The company now provides a full range of services tailored to Middle Eastern clients, including technical support, supply chain management, after-sales service, local operations and maintenance, and brand marketing strategies.

-As part of its Vision 2030 initiative, the Saudi government aims for clean energy to comprise half of its total energy mix by the end of the decade, with solar power expected to play a major role.
-Looking ahead, Arctech plans to bolster its support for this vision by enhancing its localization strategies and providing comprehensive white-glove services.
+As part of its Vision 2030 initiative, the Saudi government aims for clean energy to make up half of its total energy mix by the end of the decade, with solar power expected to play a major role.
+Looking ahead, Arctech plans to further support Saudi Arabia’s Vision 2030 by strengthening its localization strategies and providing comprehensive, white-glove services.